riyaswami/FP-Growth/README.md

 FP Growth for association mining

-This python script works on transactional data to generate frequent item sets and visualise FP tree, also the conditional FP trees are created for frequen items.
+This python script works on transactional data to generate frequent item sets and visualise FP tree, also the conditional FP trees are created for frequent items.

-Input format: -> Path to a text file having transactions line by line, all the items in a transaction is separated by a single space character.
+Input format: -> Path to a text file having transactions line by line, all the items in a transaction must be separated by a single space character.
 			        -> minimum support
 			        -> minimum confidence